wcummings/vlc-irc-rc/README.md

 --------

 I've included build.sh, which does all of this, very poorly.
-There's no error tolerance or anything of that sort.
+There's no error handling.
 Worst case, it should at least clearly demonstrate the build procedure.

 I removed the Makefile because out-of-tree compilation was too finnicky and